-CRISPR-Local: a high-throughput and local tool for CRISPR single-guide RNA (sgRNA) design in plants
+CRISPR-Local: a local single-guide RNA (sgRNA) design tool for non-reference plant genomes

 CRISPR-derived editing system has been widely used for genome editing, and reaching a high-throughput level recently with the genome-wide mutant library construction and large-scale genetic screening.
 And it's thus highly critical to design reliable single guide RNA (sgRNA) for target gene locus in high-throughput way, and to take the variations of genetic backgroud into consideration, which is especially important for plant genome editing studies since the transgenic receptor lines used usually have no good genome sequences and mismatchs are very common compared with the reference genome.